DMoneigh/ProxiScape/README.md

 - Set your microphone
 - Set your speakers
 - Begin speaking with others who are within 20 tiles of you
+- Mute microphone
+- Deafen speakers

 # Simplified Chat
 - Green circle means that a user is speaking
 - Add users to ignore list if you do not want to hear them
+- Public Chat set to "off" to ignore everyone
+- Public Chat set to "friends only" to only hear nearby friends

 # Example Screenshot
 <img width="1894" height="1019" alt="proxiscapeAlPHA" src="https://github.com/user-attachments/assets/b30160de-0890-46cc-bd3b-557f41fa8020" />